Natalie Portman Responds To Rose McGowan Calling Her Out For Not Working With Female Directors

 At the Academy Awards on Sunday, Portman wore a Dior cape bearing the names of women directors not nominated for Oscars, including Hustlers helmer Lorene Scafaria, Lulu Wang of The Farewell, and Greta Gerwig, who directed 2019’s Little Women.

-“I wanted to recognize the women who were not recognized for their incredible work this year in my [own] subtle way,” Portman told a reporter on the red carpet.
+“I wanted to recognise the women who were not recognized for their incredible work this year in my [own] subtle way,” Portman told a reporter on the red carpet.

 Advertisement